Parth576/ytplay/README.md

 - A song stopped with ^C can be resumed by typing ```ytplay -resume```

 ### TODO
+- Tests
 - Creating and managing playlists
+- Use a Go audio libary like faiface/beep or oto (remove ffplay dependency)
+- Improve UI by using TUI libs